SuyashLakhotia/NTUOSS-BootstrapWorkshop/README.md

 This navbar can be further customized in various ways.
 Firstly, if you want a more dark navbar replace the `.navbar-default` class with `.navbar-inverse`.
 Or if you want the navbar to be constantly fixed to the top of the webpage regardless of where the user has scrolled to, add the `.navbar-fixed-top` class.

+The Bootstrap navbar is responsive & mobile-friendly by default.
+Try resizing your browser's width and see how your navbar changes.

 Read more about Bootstrap's navbar [here](http://getbootstrap.com/components/#navbar).